 We leave for Kathmandu today after completing the adventure in a drive of around 6 hours.
 The drive takes us along the twisting and turning roads accompanied by pristine rivers, waterfalls, rural countryside and settlements, and glimpses of mountains overlooking the entire journey.
 Get refreshed in the hotel and stroll around the streets of Thamel later in the afternoon and have souvenir shopping if are interested.
 Stay overnight in Kathmandu.

 Day 21 : Departure Day::

 Officially the adventurous and exciting trek in the rich and diverse Annapurna region has come to an end.
-We hope that the natural scenery and majestic mountains, different cultural and traditional heritages, contrasts and mysteries, and marvels have created a permanent place in your memory strong enough to bring you for another adventure or activities in this Himalayan nation.
-You shall be transferred to the Tribhuwan International Airport at least three hours before the scheduled flight to the onward destination.
+We hope that the natural scenery and majestic mountains, different cultural and traditional heritages, contrasts and mysteries, and marvels have created a permanent place in your memory strong enough to bring you for another adventure or activity in this Himalayan nation.
+You shall be transferred to the Tribhuvan International Airport at least three hours before the scheduled flight to the onward destination.
 We hope you cherish the memories created during this trek for a lifetime.